 How to Make Liquid Nanoclay?

-Liquid Nanoclay is a nano clay dispersion obtained by a novel mixing method utilizing subsequent changing of flow regime between laminar and turbulent.
+Liquid Nanoclay (LNC) is a nano clay dispersion obtained by a novel mixing method utilizing subsequent changing of flow regime between laminar and turbulent.

 Introduction